 The best natural soap to buy or make is a liquid soap made from coconut oil.
 It is the best cleanser, and has the best lather.
 Here is my recipe for a coconut oil liquid soap.
-Alternatively you can use Castile liquid soap which is made from olive oil, but it doesn’t bubble and clean as well.
+Alternatively, you can use any natural liquid soap like Dr. Bronner’s castile liquid soap which is made from a mixture of oils, or pure castile soap which is made from olive oil, but it doesn’t lather as well.

-I’ve included six essential oils in this recipe, all of which are beneficial for hair growth and strength.
+I’ve included three essential oils in this recipe, all of which are beneficial for the hair and scalp.
 However, if your budget limits the number of essential oils you can afford, then I recommend the best oil to buy for this purpose would be Rosemary.
-Just increase the quantity to 50 drops if this is the only essential oil you will be using.
+Just increase the quantity to 35 drops if this is the only essential oil you will be using.

 Cost & Shelf Life

-Lasted me about: 1 month (using every third day)
+Lasted me about: 1 month (using once a week)

 Estimated shelf life: 3 months